A ray of light in a dark place

 Migrant workers in Thailand come with the hope of finding a living wage and a better way of life.
 Their children often live as second class citizens, without the money or legal rights to an education.

-Your support helps us to provide an alternative to these hard working people and their children.
-Our migrant education program offers a learning center that is equipped to provide full-day schooling for 75 Burmese migrant children living in the Kuraburi district of Phang Nga Province.
+Your support helps us to provide an alternative to these hard-working people and their children.
+Our migrant education program offers a learning center that is equipped to provide full-day schooling for 75 Burmese migrant children living in the Kuraburi district of Phang Nga Province in Southern Thailand.

 Students take lessons from full-time teachers and visiting volunteers which provides them with hope for a better future.
 We are changing parents’ perspectives by proving that education makes a difference for a better future.